 Some providers roll all of your charges up into one simple annual management fee.
 Others will charge separate fees for different services, like service or policy fees, contribution fees, platform fees and some might even apply an inactivity fee – a charge that’s incurred when you stop paying into your pension.
 What you pay will depend on your individual plan, so it’s worth asking your provider(s) to clarify all your charges if they’re not clear from the information they provide.

 If you want to make it easier to keep on top of what you’re being charged, it might be worth thinking about moving your pensions to a provider that offers one clear and transparent annual management fee.
 By their very nature, annual charges could help you compare the costs of different products and providers more easily.
 They might also make it easier to evaluate your pensions’ overall performance (their net value after charges are taken) which in turn can give you more control over your money.
 But as always, beware of the small print.
 Some providers might still charge an exit fee when you move your pension elsewhere.
+Also, consider if any death benefits or any guarantees are already in place when thinking of moving.
 So it’s worth checking with your current provider about that too.

 - Are there lower-cost pensions out there?